 May repeat 1 mg/kg for IVP/IO every 10-15 minutes to a total of 3 doses, as necessary.
+Additional doses require medical consultation.

 Administer 2 mg/kg IVP/IO over 60 seconds.

 May repeat 2 mg/kg IVP/IO after succinylcholine effects resolve if patient is bucking or combative.